 Many parents think that oral exams are a breeze.
 After all, their children are literate and talk every day, don’t they?
 However, there are certain pitfalls to look out for and tricks to pick up to better your child’s chances of acing his/her oral examinations.

 There are 3 components for the P5 and P6 Oral examinations – Reading, Picture Discussion & Conversation.
 Most schools only test P1-P4 children on Reading & Picture Conversation.

 1. The biggest fear that most children have about this is that they would come across a word that they don’t know how to read.
 There are 2 techniques to get around this.

 Firstly, attempt to read the word but do not pause.
-The reason for attempting is that you may get this write.
+The reason for attempting is that you may get this right.
 And you must not pause so that the flow of reading is not affected.
 Usually, if the child is unable to read only 1 word, the teacher would not penalise him too severely.